LunarLogic/pg_morph/README.md

 Because it means that whole partition table would be removed, you will be forbidden to do that if partition table contains any data.

-## Issues
+## Caveats

-While updating records check constraints which are set on each partition does not allow to change association type, so if in examplary model some like is for a comment, it can't be assigned to a post, postgres will raise an exception.
+While updating records check constraints which are set on each partition does not allow to change association type, so if in examplary model some like is for a comment, it can't be reassigned to a post, postgres will raise an exception.

 ## Development plan

-- support moving records between partitions while updating relation type.
+- support moving records between partitions while updating relation type
+- your suggestions?

 ## Contributing